Logging in WordPress and WP-CLI

 directive in our PHP pool configuration.
 This directive sets a configuration

-value and prevents anything (including WP_DEBUG_LOG
+value and prevents anything (including WP_DEBUG_LOG) from overriding it.

 This article is for premium members only.
 One-time payment of $96 unlocks lifetime access to all existing and future content on wpshell.com, and many other perks.